doctrine/mongodb-odm/UPGRADE-2.2.md

 indexes for documents.
 Using `@Index` in the `@Indexes` annotation or an `indexes` property of other annotations was deprecated and will be removed in ODM 3.0.

+## DocumentManager configuration

+Using doctrine/cache to cache metadata is deprecated in favor of using PSR-6.
+The `getMetadataCacheImpl` and `setMetadataCacheImpl` methods in `Doctrine\ODM\MongoDB\Configuration` have been deprecated.
+Please use `getMetadataCache`and `setMetadataCache` with a PSR-6 implementation instead.
+Note that even after switching to PSR-6, `getMetadataCacheImpl` will return a cache instance that wraps the PSR-6 cache.